 Vasse Felix is considered one of the top wineries in Australia and offers everything from wine tasting to the full dining experience.
 Their cuisine is a modern take on classic Australian dishes and the wine is delectable.
 My fave?
 The classic dry white.

-Don’t forget, Australia’s summer season runs from December to February!
+Margaret River weather: don’t forget, Australia’s summer season runs from December to February!
 The Margaret River region can be very cold during the winter months from June to August.

-Voyager Estate is probably the most beautiful winery you will ever see in your life.
+Voyager Estate is probably the most beautiful winery you will ever see in your life and one of the absolute best wineries in Margaret River.
 The beautiful estate is covered with rose gardens and lush vineyards.
 Don’t be surprised when you see rows and rows of vine, each with a bright red or crisp white rose bush at the end of the row.

 Flutes is an award-winning winery with a view overlooking Wilyabrup Brook.
 Come here for a delicious meal and try the Brookland Valley Sauvignon Blanc.